Kotlin/KEEP/proposals/jsr-305-custom-nullability-qualifiers.md

 ```

 In the example the warning will be reported until status argument is changed
-to `ERROR`, then it should become an error.
+to `STRICT`, then it should become an error.

 It's important that migration annotation works only for its immediate usages
 on types or through `TypeQualifierDefault` annotation.
 It means that another nickname annotation aliased to the one under migration
 doesn't inherit its migration status, thus by default, it would be a
-`MigrationStatus.ERROR`
+`MigrationStatus.STRICT`

 ### Migration-related compiler flags